 We combed independent reviews and studied consumer feedback in order to bring you the very best water bottle selection in our product matrix, above.

-To avoid bias, we never accept "free" products from manufacturers – we buy them ourselves, just like you would.
+To avoid bias, we never accept free products from manufacturers – we buy them ourselves, just like you would.
 In this way, you can be sure our reviews are fair and honest.

 If you’d like to learn more about water bottles and how to choose the right one, please continue reading this shopping guide.